411 State House

 Indianapolis, IN 46204

-Judge Riley’s civic associations include being on the Board of Directors of the Greater Indianapolis Health Foundation, Board of Directors of Global Peace Initiatives, Board of Directors and Treasurer of the Indiana University School of Law – Indianapolis Alumni Association, and a member of the Indianapolis Rotary Club.
+Judge Riley’s civic associations include being on the Board of Directors of Recycle Force.
+She serves on the Board of Visitors of the Robert H. McKinney School of Law – Alumni Association, and is a member of the Indianapolis Metro Rotary Club.

 She also has extensive international legal experience.
 In 2008, she co-founded the Legal Aid Centre of Eldoret, Kenya (LACE), which provides legal access to justice for HIV/AIDS patients in the AMPATH medical center.

-Judge Riley is the mother of two sons.
-She was retained on the Court by election in 1996 and 2006.
+Judge Riley has two sons and two grandsons.
+She was retained on the Court by election in 1996, 2006, and 2016.